iadsl/hope/_pages/data.md

     - [All of Us Research Program Website](https://www.joinallofus.org/)
     - **License**: Requires registration, data use agreements, and ethics training.

-- **Epic COSMOS**: is Epic’s extensive dataset designed to provide insights into patient care trends.
+- **Epic COSMOS**: is Epic's extensive dataset designed to provide insights into patient care trends.
 It aggregates real-world clinical data from millions of patients across Epic’s client organizations, offering a powerful resource for research and analysis.

   - **Key Features**:
     - Real-world clinical data from more than 160 million patients.